ruin1990/gitbook-omnotes/README.md

-# gitbook-omnotes
+# My Operation Management Notes
-My OM Notes
+My Operation Management Notes

+I wish it is helpful for you.